-Vicente Amigo on Tour in Los Angeles
+Vicente Amigo 2017 U.S. tour in Los Angeles

 Vicente Amigo, one of the most dazzling Flamenco guitarists of his generation, returns to Los Angeles to present his new album “Memoria de los Sentidos” at LA Flamenco Festival.